archiejs/archiejs-docs/modules_faq.md

 Other semantics can be used to define module services can be found with the [testcases](https://github.com/archiejs/archiejs/tree/master/test).

-### Q. How to establish are provide/consume relationship between Archiejs module?
+### Q. How to club archiejs modules together in an application?

+This is an explaination of `provides` and `consumes` dependency in archiejs modules.

 Add modules into a list, see [line 29 ie. `exports.app` here] (https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/blob/master/deptree.js).